carbon-language/carbon-lang/lldb/docs/status/status.rst

 macOS
 -----

-LLDB has matured a lot in the last year and can be used for C, C++ and Objective-C development for x86_64, i386 and ARM debugging.
-The entire public API is exposed though a framework on macOS which is used by Xcode, the lldb command line tool, and can also be used by Python.
+LLDB is the system debugger on macOS, iOS, tvOS, and watchOS and can be used for C, C++, Objective-C and Swift development for x86_64, i386, ARM, and AArch64 debugging.
+The entire public API is exposed through a macOS framework which is used by Xcode and the `lldb` command line tool.
+It can also be imported from Python.
 The entire public API is exposed through script bridging which allows LLDB to use an embedded Python script interpreter, as well as having a Python module named "lldb" which can be used from Python on the command line.
 This allows debug sessions to be